-I do think that the last year we have seen a lot more positivity in terms of how products are made, but also awareness from people of what they are buying.
+I do think that the last few years we have seen a lot more positivity in terms of how products are made, but also awareness from people of what they are buying.
 Which of course I think is brilliant and the best way forward.
 However, we do still have a long way to go!

 In case you are not aware…